Marine with Michigan ties killed in stabbing while training at Camp Pendleton

-CAMP PENDLETON, Calif.
-(KGTV/WXYZ) - The U.S. Marine Corps identified Wednesday the Marine stabbed to death on base at Camp Pendleton.
+CAMP PENDLETON, Calif. — The U.S. Marine Corps identified Wednesday the Marine stabbed to death on base at Camp Pendleton in California.

 Private First Class Ethan Barclay-Weberpal, 18, died after an encounter with a fellow Marine at the School of Infantry West Tuesday morning.